-There's no specific treatment for tonsillitis and most cases get better without treatment within a week.
+There's no specific treatment for tonsillitis and most cases get better within a week without treatment.

 While waiting for the infection to clear up, there are a number of things you can do to help relieve your symptoms (see below).